 Triton Knoll is a proposed offshore wind farm located off the east coast of England, approximately 20 miles off the coast of Lincolnshire and 28 miles from the coast of North Norfolk.
 The project is a joint venture between RWE Innogy and Statkraft.
 Both companies have a 50/50 share in the project and work is being completed by a joint project team.

-The exact size of the project is not determined, but if granted consent to go ahead, Triton Knoll could generate up to 900MW of renewable energy.
+The exact size of the project is not yet determined, but if granted consent to go ahead, Triton Knoll could generate up to 900MW of renewable energy.
 This could provide enough renewable electricity to meet the average needs of up to 800,000 average UK households each year.1

 Triton Knoll represents a multi-billion pound investment in clean green UK energy infrastructure.
 Although Triton Knoll is still in the development phase, over £18 million has already been invested in the UK as a result of this project with £1.75 million invested in the East Coast of England.
 It is anticipated that a substantial proportion of contracts associated with the construction of Triton Knoll would be awarded to UK companies.

 Triton Knoll Offshore Wind Farm is being developed as two separate packages:

 The Offshore Array– the wind turbines, meteorological masts, offshore substations and the cables that link the wind turbines to the offshore substations.

 The Electrical System - the substation, underground cables, the offshore export cables an electrical compound along the onshore cable route.